Differential Temporal Difference Learning: Differential LSTD-Learning

 \end{proposition}

-As in the standard SLTD-learning algorithm, the representation for the vector $b$ in~(\ref{e:bDef}) involves the function $h_\beta$, which is unknown.
-An alternative representation will be obtained, which is amenable to recursive approximation will form the basis of the $\nabla$LSTD algorithm.
+As in the standard LSTD-learning algorithm, the representation for the vector $b$ in~(\ref{e:bDef}) involves the function $h_\beta$, which is unknown.
+An alternative representation will be obtained, which is amenable to recursive approximation, and this will form the basis of the $\nabla$-LSTD algorithm.

-The following assumption is used to justify this representation:
+Assumption~A3 is used to justify this representation: